BCHE 4510/6510 Assignment Page

 There will not be regular "office hours" this semester, and please do not come to my office for assistance with coursework.
 Instead, students have two options:

-1) You may attend Zhelp sessions (i.e., "Zoom help") which will commence January 17.
-That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance from me.
-These Zhelp sessions will be:
+1) You may attend Zhelp sessions (i.e., "Zoom help").
+That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance from me or the Teaching Assistant.
+Depending on the homework due and test dates, these Zhelp sessions will generally be:

-2) You may email me.
+There may be times I need to modify the specific times due to personal conflicts, etc.2) You may email the teaching assistant or me.
 This actually works well, just provide me with sufficient detail to allow me to understand your question (e.g., scan your attempts at a homework solution).
+Please be advised that on periodically my responsibilities prevent me from responding promptly.

 Required Texts